laghdafbenalla/AirBnB_clone_v2/README.md

+<center> <h1>AirBnB_clone_v2 is getting forked </h1> </center>

+This repository is the fruit of a collaborative student project undertaken by "Benalla Aiman" and "Laghdaf Ben Alla".
+Our aim was to construct a clone of the AirBnB website.
+In this initial stage, we focused on developing a backend interface, also known as a console, to manage program data.
+This console provides a range of commands that allow users to create, update, and destroy objects, as well as manage file storage.
+We implemented a system of JSON serialization/deserialization to ensure that storage is persistent across sessions.

+Throughout this project, we aimed to gain a deeper understanding of several key concepts:

+- **Unit testing**: We learned how to implement unit testing in a large project to ensure the functionality of individual units of source code.
+- **\*args and \*\*kwargs**: We explored how to use \*args to pass a variable number of non-keyworded arguments to functions, and \*\*kwargs to pass a variable number of keyword arguments.
+- **Named arguments in functions**: We learned how to handle named arguments in functions for greater flexibility and readability.
+- **MySQL database creation**: We gained experience in creating a MySQL database.
+- **MySQL user and privileges**: We learned how to create a MySQL user and grant it privileges for database access and modification.
+- **ORM (Object-Relational Mapping)**: We understood what ORM means and how it allows us to interact with our database, like we would with SQL.
+In other words, instead of writing SQL commands, we can just use Python to manipulate our database.
+- **Mapping Python Classes to MySQL tables**: We learned how to map a Python Class to a MySQL table which provides a more flexible way of working with databases.
+- **Handling different storage engines**: We developed the ability to handle 2 different storage engines with the same codebase which is crucial for maintaining code DRYness (Don't Repeat Yourself).
+- **Environment variables**: Lastly, we learned how to use environment variables which are very useful when you need to change your application's behavior without changing your code.

+We hope this gives you some insight into our learning journey through this project! 😊

 <center> <h1>HBNB - The Console</h1> </center>

 This repository contains the initial stage of a student project to build a clone of the AirBnB website.
 This stage implements a backend interface, or console, to manage program data.
 Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
 Using a system of JSON serialization/deserialization, storage is persistent between sessions.